carbonplan/research/articles/forest-offsets-explainer/faq.md

 ### Any remaining bias suggests more (not less) over-crediting

 After showing that our estimates are accurate and developing a method to avoid bias, we analyzed our data to check for remaining bias that could prejudice our results.
-We wrote:
+We wrote (in extended methods, page 14):

 > Note also that any systematic bias in our estimates of CP<sub>0</sub> relative
 > to CP<sub>ARB</sub> could potentially overestimate (or underestimate) our